-Bodyweight training has become one of the hottest trends in fitness over the past couple of years.
-Although this is by no means a new training style, as it’s been around for as long as time.
-As I lecture across the world I continue to see fitness professionals make these same 2 mistakes over and over again.
+Bodyweight training has become one of the hottest trends in fitness over the past couple of years, although this is by no means a new training style, as it’s been around for a long time.
+As I lecture across the world, I continue to see fitness professionals make these same 2 mistakes over and over again.

-#1 – Most of these trainers either stick with the basic exercises everyone knows or they give their clients some advanced exercise that is doing more harm than good.
+#1 – Most of these trainers either stick with the basic exercises everyone knows, or they give their clients some advanced exercise that does more harm than good.

 #2 – They lack progressions and the understanding that you can use bodyweight exercises to very effectively build symmetry in your clients and correct muscle imbalances.

 Now since you’re an EFI reader, you understand the importance of a balanced training program, and I know that you’re not one of these trainers or exercise enthusiasts that I continue to see giving out exercises that are potentially going to cause injury.
 I wanted to share with you a new perspective on how you can look at tweaking bodyweight exercises with your clients.